aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/contents-management/working-with-bookmarks/_index.md

 Use DocumentBuilder.StartBookmark and DocumentBuilder.EndBookmark to create a bookmark by marking its start and end, respectively.
 Do not forget to pass the same bookmark name to both methods.
 Bookmarks in a document can overlap and span any range.
 Badly formed bookmarks or bookmarks with duplicate names will be ignored when the document is saved.

-Below example shows how to create a new bookmark.
+The below code example shows how to create a new bookmark.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Bookmarks-CreateBookmark-CreateBookmark.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Bookmarks-CreateBookmark-CreateBookmark.cpp" >}}

 ### Obtaining Bookmarks

 Sometimes it is necessary to obtain a bookmark collection to iterate through bookmarks or for other purposes.
 Use the Node.Range property exposed by any document node that returns a Range object representing the portion of the document contained in this node.
 Use this object to retrieve a BookmarkCollection and then use the collection indexer to get a specific bookmark.

-Below example shows how to obtain bookmarks from a bookmark collection.
-You can download template file of this example from here.
+The below code example shows how to obtain bookmarks from a bookmark collection.
+You can download the template file of this example from here.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Bookmarks-AccessBookmarks-AccessBookmarks.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Bookmarks-AccessBookmarks-AccessBookmarks.cpp" >}}

-Below example shows how to get or set bookmark name and text.
-You can download template file of this example from here.
+The below code example shows how to get or set bookmark name and text.
+You can download the template file of this example from here.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Bookmarks-BookmarkNameAndText-BookmarkNameAndText.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Bookmarks-BookmarkNameAndText-BookmarkNameAndText.cpp" >}}

-Below example shows how to bookmark a table.
+The below code example shows how to bookmark a table.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Bookmarks-BookmarkTable-BookmarkTable.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Bookmarks-BookmarkTable-BookmarkTable.cpp" >}}

 If you change the name of a bookmark to a name that already exists in the document, no error will be generated and only the first bookmark will be stored when you save the document.